geekho-me/geekho.me/_posts/2025-10-30-tp-link-pg2400p-reboot-script.md

 ## One Oddity

-Some attempts at authenticating fail the first time, regardless if your password is correct or not, the adapter will respond with a `004` error.
-Follow up authentication attempts will then work fine.
-I don't know if this is a result of some buggy session handling or if its using the client connection somehow to maybe seed the RNG?
+Some attempts to authenticate fail the first time; regardless of whether your password is correct, the adapter may respond with `ERROR=004`.
+Follow-up authentication attempts will then work fine.
+I don't know if this due to buggy session handling or if the device uses the client connection to seed its RNG.

 ```
 HTTP/1.1 200 OK